turingschool-examples/url-shortener-ui/README.md

 * Run `npm install` to install dependencies
 * Run `npm start` to start your development server

-Be sure to setup the backend repo for Burrito Builder to be able to retrieve and save burrito orders.
+Be sure to setup the back-end repo for URL Shortener to be able to retrieve and save burrito shortened URLs.

 ## Iterations